 s/s+ = secure/secure +

-The assessment system has been set up using the guidelines as set out in the document ‘Final Report of the Commission on Assessment without Levels – September 2015’ and the guidelines set out by NAHT. (links for the above documents are below)
+The assessment system has been set up using the guidelines as set out in the document ‘Final Report of the Commission on Assessment without Levels – September 2015’ and the guidelines set out by NAHT. (links for these documents are below)

 Year 1 Phonics Screening Check

 In the second half of the Summer Term all Year 1 children take part in the Phonics Screening Check, a National Statutory assessment.